VilleSynkkanen/Self-Monitoring-Application/doc/documentation.md

 - Testing
     - The application has at least 5 meaningful automated tests.
 All tests detect if e.g. tested functionality is changed so that it no longer works as expected.
-    - The application has at least 10 meaningful automated tests.
-All tests detect if e.g. tested functionality is changed so that it no longer works as expected.
-    - The application has at least 15 meaningful automated tests.
-All tests detect if e.g. tested functionality is changed so that it no longer works as expected.
-    - The application has at least 20 meaningful automated tests.
-All tests detect if e.g. tested functionality is changed so that it no longer works as expected.

 - Security
     - Passwords are not stored in plaintext